iocost-benchmark/resctl-demo-image-recipe/DEPLOY.md

 ** WARNING: Booting this image and following the prompts may remove all of your personal data. ** ** Be sure to replace `{YOUR_DEVICE}` with the correct node for your USB stick **

-Copy the flasher image available from [images.collabora.com](https://images.collabora.com/facebook/) to a USB stick with a size at least 16GB using one of the following methods:
+Copy the flasher image to a USB stick with a size at least 16GB using one of the following methods:

 ### bmaptool